Claquetteuuuh/obsidian-cybersec-note/README.md.md

 - Clone the project using `git clone <HTTP URL>`
 - Download the dependencies using `npm i -y`
 - Create a `.env` file in the root of the project
-	- Create the `DATABASE_URL` variable and place your database
+	- Create the `DATABASE_URL` variable and place your sqlite DB file location here
+	- Create the `RAMP_KEY` variable and place your rampkey value here
+	- Create the `WEB3AUTH_CLIENT_ID` variable and place your